fairhopeweb/fiberplane/.github/pull_request_template.md

 - [ ] PR for Studio is ready and reviewed: (please link)
 - [ ] PR for CLI is ready and reviewed: (please link)
 - [ ] PR for Proxy is ready and reviewed: (please link)
+- [ ] The CHANGELOG(s) are updated.

-If adding new `fiberplane-models` module:
+When adding new `fiberplane-models` module:

 - [ ] PR for fp-openapi-rust-gen is ready and reviewed: (please link)

+When adding new operation types:

+- [ ] PR for fiberplane-ot is ready and reviewed: (please link)

 After merging, please merge related PRs ASAP, so others don't get blocked.